Scroll Trellis, LLC

 Yes.
 Each Narrow Trellis works on its own, or multiple panels can be installed side by side or end to end for wider or longer vine coverage.

-A slim, vertical garden trellis designed for deck posts, porch columns, mailbox posts, and other tight spaces where wide trellises won’t fit.
+A slim, surface-mount trellis for posts, columns, and other tight spaces where wide trellises will not fit.

-Approximately 9 feet tall and 4 inches wide, this narrow trellis adds climbing plant support while staying close to the structure and out of the way.
-The flexible, UV-resistant mesh gives vines plenty of places to grab for healthy vertical growth.
+The Scroll Trellis Narrow Trellis is designed for deck posts, porch columns, mailbox posts, fence posts, and slim poles.
+At approximately 108 in (9 ft) tall and 4 in wide, it adds strong climbing support while staying close to the structure and out of the way.
+Flexible, UV‑resistant HDPE mesh gives clematis and other vines plenty of places to grab for healthy vertical growth.

-This narrow trellis is engineered for tight vertical spaces like deck posts, porch columns, mailbox posts, fence posts, and slim poles where wide garden trellises won’t work.
+This narrow trellis is engineered specifically for tight vertical spaces like deck posts, porch columns, mailbox posts, fence posts, and slim poles where wide garden trellises will not work.

-Approximately 9 feet tall and 4 inches wide, it provides tall, unobtrusive support for climbing vines.
-The flexible, UV-resistant HDPE mesh gives plants many places to grab, while offset brackets hold the mesh slightly away from the surface for airflow and easy weaving as vines climb.
+At approximately 9 ft tall and 4 in wide, it provides tall, unobtrusive support for climbing vines.
+The flexible, UV‑resistant HDPE mesh offers many small grip points, while offset brackets hold the mesh slightly away from the surface for airflow and easy weaving as vines climb.

 Expandable coverage (optional)

 Each Narrow Trellis works on its own, or multiple panels can be installed side by side or end to end for wider or longer vine coverage.
-Some gardeners use two or more panels together to create broader vertical coverage or extended climbing paths along fences, pergolas, walls, or larger posts.
+Many gardeners use two or more panels together along fences, pergolas, walls, or larger posts to create a continuous vertical climbing path.

 One narrow mesh trellis panel